Search

 Back to top

 Avian influenza viruses do not usually infect people.
-Most cases of infection in people are believed to be the result of direct contact with infected poultry or contaminated surfaces.
+Most cases of infection in people are believed to result from direct contact with infected birds or contaminated environments such as poultry farms or live animal markets.
 Two types – H5N1 and H7N9 – have been responsible for most human illnesses worldwide to date.

 Among all the avian influenza viruses that have caused illness in people, the subtype H5N1 has been associated with very serious illnesses and death.
 The Public Health Agency of Canada states that although human infections with this virus are rare, people who do become infected can become seriously ill and may die.